redradman/Autonomous-lunar-landing/README.md

 | 7     | **If the right leg contact point has touched the land (boolean)** | Whether the right leg has made contact (True/False) |

 ### Lander Actions

-This table outlines the possible actions the lander can take during its descent and landing.
+This table outlines the possible actions the agent (who is learning) can take during the descent and landing of the ship.

 | Index | Action                            | Description                             |
 | ----- | --------------------------------- | --------------------------------------- |